3383389/CleanArchitectureSample/README.md

 # Android clean architecture sample [![Build Status](https://travis-ci.org/3383389/CleanArchitectureSample.svg?branch=master)](https://travis-ci.com/3383389/CleanArchitectureSample)
-The application which allows user to review the list of movies and add them to favorites in offline mode:
+The application which allows user to fetch the list of movies from network, add them to favorites, and use it in offline mode.

 ### Technical characteristics